 Part of what makes Tenon so great is our one-on-one mentality and desire to get to know our clients.
 We thought it was about time to return the favor and let you get to know us!
-Mike, our Travel Experience Manager overseeing our By-Your-Side Service℠ TEAM (Travel Experience and Assistance Managers), has been with us since 2017.
+Mike, our Director of Operations, has been with us since 2017.
 Below he answered some questions about himself and his journey in the travel business!

 If you could spend a week anywhere in the world, where would it be?